ashamsilva/AdvML/Final/index.md

 [Source](https://scikit-learn.org/stable/auto_examples/tree/plot_unveil_tree_structure.html)

 ### Random Forest
 Random Forest Regression is an ensemble learning algorithm that utilizes decision trees.
 Random Forest works by fitting random subsets of the data onto decision trees.
-The average of the decision tree predictions are then computed.
+The average of the decision tree predictions is then computed.
 Random forest is non-parametric and is especially useful because it can handle non-linear data.
-While random forests utilize decision trees, they are an ensemble learning algorithm and more effective because they reduce the chance of overfitting.
+While random forests utilize decision trees, it is an ensemble learning algorithm and more effective because it reduces the chance of overfitting.

 In order to calculate the decision tree value, the importance of each node on each decision tree is calculated.
 This is done through the use of Gini Importance.
 The Gini index indicates the probability that a new random data point will be misclassified if it were randomly assigned a class label according to the dataset distribution.
 The following equation assumes that we are using a binary tree with only two child nodes.